 PortMiami is known worldwide as the Cargo Gateway of the Americas, with more than half of the Port’s trade coming from Latin America and the Caribbean.
-The Port is investing more than $2 billion in infrastructure improvements over the next several years to continue to grow as a major North-South hub and expand its East-West trade.
+The Port continues to grow as a major trade nexus and is nearing completion on its capital improvement projects, which represent more than $1 billion in infrastructure investments.
+At PortMiami, we’ll make your cargo move!